tonsky/datascript/README.md

 Interface differences:

-* Custom query functions and aggregates should be passed as source instead of being referenced by symbol (no `resolve` in CLJS)
+* Custom query functions and aggregates should be passed as source instead of being referenced by symbol (due to lack of `resolve` in CLJS)
 * DB cannot be passed to rule yet